PagerDuty/backstage-plugin-docs/docs/migration/backend-system-migration.md

     backend.add(import('@pagerduty/backstage-plugin-scaffolder-actions'));
     ```

 You can now build and run your application.
 That's it!
-If you need more details on how to integrated the scaffolder action with Templates follow the guidance provided [here](/backstage-plugin-docs/advanced/create-service-software-template/#create-the-software-template).
+If you need more details on how to integrate the scaffolder action with Templates follow the guidance provided [here](/backstage-plugin-docs/advanced/create-service-software-template/#create-the-software-template).